 These are both valid approaches.
 It depends on personal taste where on the scale you decide to settle.
 My pick is Ruby, some other people may prefer Python.

-This goes in circles as a classical holly war tends to, but I had an epiphany yesterday, while watching Perl vs Python debate live from OSCON 2011.
+This goes in circles as a classical holy war tends to, but I had an epiphany yesterday, while watching Perl vs Python debate live from OSCON 2011.

 Debate boils down to Python guy making fun of Perl guy for known Perl cruft and twarts.
 On the other side Perl guy is saying.
 We pioneered this, we pioneered that, we pushed the envelope on this… You can say that he could not care less about counter arguments since he is looking forward and not fixating on the past.

 Inventors and Copycats

 That made me wonder.
 I am already leaning toward “more-is-better” for syntax sugar school.
 I guess most people are, that’s why majority feels Lisp looks a bit oatmealish.
 We as humans are capable of graphical mappings.
 The Chinese grapheme system is proof of that.
 If you ask me my honest engineer opinion on that system and assign me a task to work on it I would probably like to see the authors of it dealt with like this.
 Nevertheless it seems to be working nicely for the Chinese.